 First Layer Categories or Manage Preferences Popup [Business, Business+, Enterprise Feature]

 By default, Osano provides users in the EU and other selected regions with a cookie popup that contains sliders for all cookie categories.
 This allows users to make individual consent decisions on the first layer of the popup.
 This is called "First Layer Categories," and it is turned ON by default.

 When enabled, users accessing from the EU (and other select regions) will see a popup with all cookie categories listed on the first layer.
 Users can navigate to the second layer at any time to make changes to their initial consent.

 First Layer Categories DISABLED | Manage Preferences

 When disabled, users accessing from the EU (and other select regions) will see a popup without categories listed (Marketing, Personalization, Analytics).
-This popup will contain an "Accept All" and a "Manage Preferences" button that takes users to their cookie settings - the second layer - to make desired adjustments.
+This popup will contain an "Accept All", "Reject All", and a "Manage Preferences" button that takes users to their cookie settings - the second layer - to make desired adjustments.

 Disabling First Layer Categories